 - The scripting engine processes all measurements and page coordinates as points.
 For details, see "Measurement units" on page 26. - x and y coordinates are measured from the bottom-left corner of the document, as indicated in the Info panel in the Illustrator application.
 For details, see "Page-item positioning and dimensions" on page 26.

 Creating a rectangle

 '''

 Set appRef = CreateObject("Illustrator.Application")

 Set frontDocument = appRef.ActiveDocument

-' Create a new rectangle with

-' top = 144, left side = 144, width = 72, height = 144
+'''

 Set newRectangle = frontDocument.PathItems.Rectangle(144,144,72,144)

-'''

 The sample creates a rectangle with these properties: